kocaslam/OVAMO_CUHK/README.md

 # OVAMO_CUHK
-Online tutorial for structure-property relationship investigation using random forest analysis.
+Online tutorial for microbial growth parameters (lag, maximum growth rate and maximum population increase) determination and structure-property relationship investigation using random forest analysis.

 The tutorial adopted the OVAMO system for anaerobic microbial culture using 96 well plate, with raw data, examples and codes provided.